CAP 211 -

 Testing a product should be done first by members of the development team, but this logically expands to testing by people who have not worked on the project, who have no preconceptions about the game.
 Note the discussion on page 43 about the progression from alpha testing, to closed beta testing, to open beta testing.
 Each level of testing should be resolving a potential set of problems that is different from the previous level.
 It is also true that you never really leave the development cycle, since new issues come up in actual play that testing does not find.

 In chapter 3, the text turns to a series of tutorials about the Unreal Editor.
-To begin the first one, run Unreal Tournament 3 Editor.
+This begins the hands on lessons in building game maps (also called levels or scenes).
+To begin the first one, run Unreal Tournament 3 Editor, not the game.
 (It takes a significant amount of time to start.)